-- Portfolio Assessment and Challenge Examinations cannot be repeated if failed. - Portfolio Assessment, CLEP Exams and Challenge Exams may not be substituted for a class previously failed or one where a withdrawal (W) or a withdrawal/fail (WF) grade has been issued. - 3.
-The standardized examinations or portfolios mentioned above must fall within the residency requirement for each degree. - 4.
-Seminar, application and processing fees are nonrefundable. - 5.
-The university recognizes up to a maximum of 45 quarter credits earned through Prior Learning Assessment. - 6.
+- Portfolio Assessment and Challenge Examinations cannot be repeated if failed. - Students may apply for Portfolio Assessment, Challenge and/or CLEP examinations during their freshman and junior years only. - Portfolio Assessment, Challenge or CLEP Examinations may not be substituted for a class previously taken or a class in which the student is presently registered. - 4.
+The standardized examinations or portfolios mentioned above must fall within the residency requirement for each degree. - 5.
+Seminar, application and processing fees are nonrefundable. - 6.
+The university recognizes up to a maximum of 45 quarter credits earned through Prior Learning Assessment. - 7.
 Students must present a valid picture ID when testing.

-After being determined eligible to test or enroll in a seminar, students will be notified by e-mail of the time and location of their test or seminar.
+After being determined eligible to test or enroll in a seminar, students will be notified by mail of the time and location of their test or seminar.
 The Prior Learning Assessment Brochure listing course options may be obtained from Student Academic & Financial Services.
 For additional policies/information for Portfolio, Challenge and CLEP options, refer to the brochure.